 - Washington State Department of Revenue – sales tax-free reports.

 - Washington State Liquor and Cannabis Board – aggregate data reports.

 Verify that a card is valid:

 - Law enforcement.

-- Employee working in a medically endorsed marijuana store.
+- Employee working in a medically endorsed cannabis store.

-In addition, records in the medical marijuana authorization database containing names and other personally identifiable information of qualifying patients and designated providers are exempt from disclosure under RCW 42.56.625.
+In addition, records in the medical cannabis authorization database containing names and other personally identifiable information of qualifying patients and designated providers are exempt from disclosure.

 To be a Washington state medical cannabis patient, you must be a resident of the state under the care of a health care practitioner for your qualifying medical condition and provided a Medical Cannabis Authorization Form from your health care practitioner allowed to authorize cannabis for medical purposes.

 - Authorization form requirements